|

 Apply to the Printer. - Jany.
 5th 1811.

-The following Goods (a Consignment) imported in the Ship Mary,
+THE following Goods (a Consignment) imported in the Ship Mary,

 from Liverpool, are offered for Sale at low Prices for Cash: -